Prince Charles of Hesse and by Rhine: Death and burial

 On 19 March 1877, Queen Victoria received a telegram from her daughter Alice, wife of Charles' son Louis, saying that they "feared the worst".
 The following evening, news reached the Queen from Alice that Charles had "passed away quite peacefully after 6."
 The Queen appears to have been affected by Charles' death, referring to him in her journal upon his death as "dear excellent Prince Charles of Hesse", later repeating, "So grieved and feel deeply for poor Prince Charles."
 From 25 March, The Court went into mourning until 5 April.
 Prince Charles was buried at the Altes Mausoleum at Park Rosenhöhe in Darmstadt, one of the burial sites of the House of Hesse-Darmstadt.

 Charles's eldest son, Louis, would become Grand Duke of Hesse and by the Rhine upon the death of Charles's childless brother, Louis III, three months later in 1877.

+Legacy

+In 1916, his granddaughter Victoria described him in her memoirs:My grandfather, Prince Charles, had always been delicate, suffering all his life from bronchitis and frequent migraines.
+He was very much of an invalid when I knew him and my grandmother took the greatest of care of him.
+They were a very devoted couple.
+He was a gentle person, lived a retired life and was very old fashioned in his habits.
+He was a good-looking man with a clean shaven face framed by side whiskers.
+He wore high cravats like stocks and fancy waistcoats and generally a frock coat.
+Out of doors in winter he always wore a black silk "respirator" over his mouth.
+He had a passion for collecting all kinds of odds and ends. [...]
+He was very kind to us little girls and we were fond of him.